joeyzhouty/SC2Net/README.md

 The tensorflow based implementaion code for baseline algorithms lista and lfista can be found in Lcod/lista_network.py Lcod/lfista_network.py.
 We modify the loss functions of LISTA and FLISTA (parts of codes from [Thomas Moreau github projects](https://github.com/tomMoral/AdaptiveOptim)) to fit the SC2Net framework.

-More complete code with the Tensorflow implementation will be available soon....

 ### Requirement